salcoast/deleted-tweets-archive/README.md

 1 Deleted tweets for [AmongstMen](datasets/amongstmen-deleted.md) ( Michael Hill - League of the South - Unite the Right )

-5 Deleted tweets for [FUFeelinz](datasets/fufeelinz-deleted.md) (  Chris Cantwell - Unite the Right  )
+7 Deleted tweets for [IdentifyMarxism-deleted.md](datasets/identifmarxism-deleted.md) (  Virginia chapter - League of the South - Jessica Reavis )